whoan/docker-build-with-cache-action/README.md

 - **compose_file**: path to Docker Compose file.
 You will need to configure this action multiple times if you have a compose file which uses more than one registry.

+> :star2: New in v5.10: Now you can use overrides for your compose file(s) like this: `docker-compose.yml > docker-compose.override.yml > docker-compose.override2.yml`

 ### Optional

 - **image_tag**: Tag(s) of the image.
 Allows multiple comma-separated tags (e.g. `one,another`) (default: `latest`).